School Terms – 2023

 Bus Service

-A Ministry of Education funded school bus service operates in the district, Ritchies Blenheim, to bring children to and from school.
+A Ministry of Education funded school bus service operates in the district to bring children to and from school.
 To be entitled to school transport a pupil must live more than 3.2km from their nearest school.
 Please enquire at our school office for eligibility.

 If a bus pupil is not going home on the bus, they must advise the school office by 2.30pm.